adakite/my_S1TBX/README.md

 ESA Sentinel-1 Toolbox

-This repository contains some tools that I'm coding for the ESA Sentinal-1 data manipulation and processing.
+This repository contains some tools that I'm coding and using for ESA Sentinel-1 data manipulation and processing.